Max Emden: Aryanization in Nazi Germany

 In 1930, the Russian painter Baroness Marianne von Werefkin, who was living in Ascona at the time, refused to sell Emden a painting through Emden's middleman, despite her poverty, to show that "There are still artists who respect their work but don't jump after every bite like hungry dogs [...]
 Emden thinks that you can buy everything, he scorns people and artists, because they, like hungry dogs, camp around him. [...] better, if I beg from poor fellows like myself."

 In 1934 Emden acquired the Swiss civil rights (Bürgerrecht) from the municipality of Ronco sopra Ascona, which is adjacent to the Brissago Islands, but could not secure the same for his son Hans Erich.
 On his island residence, Emden was visited by numerous celebrities, such as Aga Khan III, the King of Siam Ananda Mahidol, members of the German nobility, the international best-seller novelist and good friend Erich Maria Remarque, including annually Emden's ex-wife and her entourage—who had remarried and was now Countess Einsiedel; the countess' visits were a sensation for Ascona, as the beautiful woman completely ignored the fact that one never got dressed properly there.

-Due to economic misfortune, triggered by the measures taken against Emden's assets in Nazi Germany, forced sales and the "Aryanization" of land and parts of his business, Emden began selling the works of art he had brought to Switzerland from 1938, including several paintings by the Venetian Bernardo Bellotto, which went to the Adolf Hitler's collection, two of which were in possession of the Federal Republic of Germany for a long time and were only restituted to Emden's descendants in 2019.
+Due to economic misfortune, triggered by the measures taken against Emden's assets in Nazi Germany, forced sales and the "Aryanization" of land and parts of his business, Emden began selling the works of art he had brought to Switzerland from 1938, including several paintings by the Venetian Bernardo Bellotto, which went to Adolf Hitler's collection, two of which were in possession of the Federal Republic of Germany for a long time and were only restituted to Emden's descendants in 2019.
 This includes the oil painting Der Zwingergraben in Dresden (The Moat of the Zwinger in Dresden).